DeadSwitch404/DeadSwitch404/README.md

 ## Principle

 DeadSwitch does not make noise.

-We make systems that work - and keep working, long after the shouting stops.
+We make systems that work - and keep working, long after the noise stops.

 ---
-**Fear the Silence.
-Fear the Switch.**
+**[ Fear the Silence.
+Fear the Switch. ]**